Strictly viewers left ‘cringing’ over Nigel Harman and Katya Jones exchange

 However, the couple are back together, and Whaite says he now intentionally keeps his distance from Radebes as “I have to be mindful that there’s more than my own desires to consider here”.

-Strictly continues Saturday (4 November) at 6.40pm on BBC One.
+Strictly continues tonight (4 November) at 7.05pm on BBC One.
 Find the biggest talking points from the last weekend’s episode here, and the identity of the latest eliminated contestant here.

 Join our commenting forum